pforret/blog.splashing/_topic/city/antwerp.md

 ---
 # Antwerp

-Antwerp  is the largest city in Belgium by area at 204.51 square kilometres  and the capital of  Antwerp Province in the Flemish Region.
-With a population of 530,504, it is the most populous municipality in Belgium, and with a  metropolitan population of around 1,200,000 people, it is the second-largest metropolitan region in  Belgium, after only Brussels.Antwerp is on the river Scheldt, linked to the North Sea by the  river's Westerschelde estuary.
-It is about 40 kilometres  north of Brussels, and about 15 kilometres  south of the Dutch border.
-The Port of Antwerp is one of the biggest in the world, ranking second in Europe and within the top  20 globally.
-The city is also known as the hub of the world's diamond trade.
+Antwerp  is a city and a municipality in the Flemish Region of Belgium.
+It is the capital and largest city of Antwerp Province, and the third largest city in Belgium by  area at 204.51 km2  after Tournai and Couvin.
+With a population of 536,079, it is the most populous municipality in Belgium, and with a  metropolitan population of over 1,200,000 people, the country's second-largest metropolitan region  after Brussels.Flowing through Antwerp is the river Scheldt.
+Antwerp is linked to the North Sea by the river's Westerschelde estuary.
+It is about 40 km  north of Brussels, and about 15 km  south of the Dutch border.

 ## Unsplash photos